Developer: Vicarious Visions

 – Clunky controls (especially in Crash Bandicoot 1).

-– Slow loading times are annoying.
+– Slow loading times.

 Visually, the Crash Bandicoot N. Sane Trilogy is the most impressive remaster I have ever seen!
 The leap from PS1 to PS4 graphics is truly fascinating.
 You get three already awesome games made even better – including new bonus content – for only $39.99.
 That’s a really great deal you shouldn’t miss.